 The starting point in Diakopto can be reached by bus or train from Athens in about 3 hours.
 The best plan if coming by public transport is to spend the night in Diakopto and to take the earliest train up to Kalavryta.
 It leaves at 8:45 and the ride through the Vouraikos Gorge takes around one hour.
 According to the signs along the way hiking from Kalavryta back to Diakopto should take approximately 7 hours.
 If you want to cut the hike little bit shorter but still see the best of it return back to Zachlorou by the next train and hike 13 km back to Diakopto.

 We come by car so we drove up to Kalavryta where we planned to spend the night.
 Kalavryta is a pretty mountain village that turns into a busy ski resort in the winter.
-On an early October weekend it was very quite and we had the whole town to ourselves.
+On an early October weekend, it was very quiet and we had the whole town to ourselves.
 With some time to spare we decided to visit the Cave of lakes some 15km away.
 The cave itself is impressive however the open part is only around 500m long and the guided tour wasn’t very informative.
-At 9 euros per person I would think twice before recommending this to anyone.
-Back in Kalavryta we enjoyed an evening stroll through the town and a some grilled meet for diner, which is traditional for most mountain regions of Greece.
+At 9 euros per person, I would think twice before recommending this to anyone.
+Back in Kalavryta, we enjoyed an evening stroll through the town and a some grilled meat for dinner, which is traditional for most mountain regions of Greece.

 After leaving Portes the walking becomes uneventful for a while.
-But soon enough we reached the heart of the Vouraikos Gorge where multiple tall bridges cross the roaring river and the railway cuts through the rock face crating countless tunnels and archways.
-This is by far the most exiting and stunning part of the hike.
+But soon enough we reached the heart of the Vouraikos Gorge where multiple tall bridges cross the roaring river and the railway cuts through the rock face creating countless tunnels and archways.
+This is by far the most exciting and stunning part of the hike.
 Plan it well though because this is not the place to meet the train.
-According to the myth Vouraikos Gorge was created by Heracles who opened it up to reach his beloved Voura who lived by the sea.
+According to the myth, Vouraikos Gorge was created by Heracles who opened it up to reach his beloved Voura who lived by the sea.
 Normally, I incline to believe in more scientific explanations like water erosion.
-Nevertheless, in a dramatic place like this its easy to imagine the rocks crumbling under the hands of a mythical hero braking through the mountain in attempt to reach his lover.
+Nevertheless, in a dramatic place like this its easy to imagine the rocks crumbling under the hands of a mythical hero breaking through the mountain in an attempt to reach his lover.

-After crossing the last bridge at Dikastiria cave the cannyon opens up and the bottom flattens.
+After crossing the last bridge at Dikastiria cave the canyon opens up and the bottom flattens.
 From here its still another 5km to the station in Diakopto.
-From the Niamata train station you can either continue on the tracks or follow a dirt road underneath.
-Either way the burbling Vouraikos river will keep you company until the first houses of Diakopto.
+From the Niamata train station, you can either continue on the tracks or follow a dirt road underneath.
+Either way, the burbling Vouraikos river will keep you company until the first houses of Diakopto.